NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs/character.md

   - See [INTERNAL_CHAR_ORDER](https://github.com/NicholasMoser/GNTool/blob/3.7/src/main/java/com/github/nicholasmoser/gnt4/GNT4Characters.java#L105)

+### 0x24: **Transform Model Flag**

+A flag to set if the character model is to be transformed in some way.
+One example is to set it to 1 when Choji enlarges during certain attacks.
+It is also apparently used by Akamaru for something.
+Used by opcode `2108`.

 ### 0x30: **Health Multipler**

 A multipler for calculating health.
 For example, Naruto has 0xDC total health and a health multiplier of 0x64.
 After some calculations around instruction 0x8003f674,